James E. Dalton

-James Edward Dalton (born October 17, 1930) is a former general and former chief of staff of the Supreme Headquarters Allied Powers Europe.
+James Edward Dalton (October 17, 1930 – August 4, 2024) was a general and chief of staff of the Supreme Headquarters Allied Powers Europe.

 Biography

 Dalton was born in New York City in 1930.
-He is a graduate of Brooklyn Technical High School.
+He was a graduate of Brooklyn Technical High School.
 In 1954 he graduated from the United States Military Academy, West Point, New York.

 After completing pilot training in 1955, Dalton joined the 76th Air Transport Squadron at Charleston Air Force Base, South Carolina, serving as an aircraft commander until he entered the University of Michigan in 1958.
 After receiving a Master of Science degrees in aeronautical and astronautical engineering, and instrumentation engineering from the University of Michigan in 1960, he served as a project officer in the Guidance and Control Directorate of the Ballistic Systems Division, Air Force Systems Command at Los Angeles Air Force Station, California.
 He was responsible for the development of the operational targeting programs for the inertially guided SM-65 Atlas, Titan and LGM-30 Minuteman intercontinental ballistic missiles.

 The general attended the Air Command and Staff College during the 1964–1965 academic year and was then assigned to the 374th Tactical Airlift Wing, Naha Air Base, Okinawa, where he served as an aircraft commander, instructor pilot, flight commander and wing executive officer.
 During this assignment he served in Southeast Asia as a C-130 Hercules commander, operations officer and deputy commander of C-130 operating locations.

 From May 1968 to May 1969, he was a project officer in the Missile Division, Office of the Deputy for Strategic Forces, Deputy Chief of Staff, Research and Development, Headquarters United States Air Force, Washington D.C.
 While there he was the program element monitor for the Advanced Intercontinental Ballistic Missile Technology Program.
 He then attended the Industrial College of the Armed Forces, graduating in June 1970.